Roaches Hall - Peak District

 - 13 bedrooms (5 doubles, 6 twins, 2 quads), including a ground floor bedroom with ensuite with disabled access

-- Ten bath/shower rooms (including disabled accessed wet room)
+- 11 bath/shower rooms (including disabled accessed wet room)

 - Dining room to seat 34

-- Lovely spacious living room for all guests, as-well as second lounge
+- Lovely spacious living room for all guests, as well as a second lounge with a mini pool table

 - Granite fitted kitchen

-- Bed linen, big fluffy towels, electricity, heating and firewood all included in the price
+- Bed linen (except for cot linen as we find mothers prefer bringing their own), big fluffy towels, electricity, heating and firewood all included in the price

-- World famous Roaches rock climbing a short walk away
+- World-famous Roaches Rocks, a short walk away

-- 3 country pubs within 5 minutes drive
+- 3 country pubs within 5 minutes drive, 1 is a 15-minute walk away (Ye Olde Rock Inn)

 Roaches Hall has a lovely large Drawing Room, filled with thick, comfy leather sofas, so all your guests can relax in fashion and style.
 Accompanying this are vast wide windows that look out onto the amazing views and a really huge fireplace with a wood-burning stove, really atmospheric during winter evenings!
 For miles and miles, you can see the stunning Peak District.
-For the movie fans, it comes with a 50 inch TV, DVD, and stereo (just bring your own aux cable and music player).
+For the movie fans, it comes with a 50 inch TV, DVD, and 'Ohm' speaker system (just bring your own aux cable).

 There is also a second living room, with views onto the Roaches hillside.
-This room also contains our library of books, toys for the children and another lovely feature fireplace.
+This room also contains our library of books, toys for the children and another lovely feature fireplace, you will also find a 7-foot pool table here as well.

 Dining Room and Kitchen